fridaystreet/Fish-Game-AI-test/README.md

  - docs/detailed-visuals.md
  - all the other docs referenced in those

 The plan.md has a detailed plan on where we are at.
+- check git for uncommited changes and the last commit to see what's been done if you need to.
+- analyse any code you think you need for the task
-Anaylse the codebase to understand where the code is at as nothing has been commited to git yet, Run the tests to see what's failing.
+- Run the tests to see what's failing at the moment.

-When you pick up where we left off and carry on, remeber:
+When you pick up where we left off and carry on, remeber VERY IMPORTANT:
-- keep implementing all the tasks in the plan in order until you get stuck or you need to ask me something.
+- keep implementing all the tasks in the plan in order until you get stuck more than 5 times on the same issue
 - don't use attempt_completion to report your finishing of a task as it will stop your flow.
 Just tell me in a normal message and then keep going
 - completely implement the plan base don the rules above
-- also ensure you're doing git commits inbetween tasks
+- Ensure you're doing git commits once you finsih each task before starting the next
+- Make sure all the tests are passing before moving on to the next task